 And while the destination has long been known as the ultimate honeymoon spot, now more than ever Tahiti is very much a family destination.
 From the West Coast of America, Tahiti is super accessible (as we like to say, one movie past Hawaii!)
 Our 6 night itinerary is an epic family adventure.

 Or take things up a notch and charter a catamaran for a week.
 Tahiti is the perfect destination to explore by boat.
 Here the waters are extremely calm and perfect for sailing.
 Check out that sample itinerary here.

-Moorea and Bora Bora are must-see islands, and the uber-luxe Tetiaroa (Marlon Brando's private island) is a worthy splurge.
+Moorea and Bora Bora are must-see islands, and the uber-luxe Tetiaroa (Marlon Brando's private island) is a worthy splurge to wrap up a perfect family trip to Tahiti.
 This island consists of 6 motus (or smaller islands), one of which is home to The Brando resort and the others dedicated to conservation and research.
 In the middle of the motus is a lagoon of the most magnificent range of blues and greens you’ve ever seen, teeming with healthy coral gardens and plenty of marine life.
 Polynesian perfection!